What are sharp players and how to identify them?

 What Are Sharp Players?

 Sharp players, often just called Sharps, are skilled bettors who win more often than lose.
 They may be professional gamblers but aren’t always.
 They could be someone who is particularly knowledgeable in one sport or another.
-They usually bet large amounts of money and rarely lose.
+They also take their time to research sports betting systems and usually bet large amounts of money and rarely lose.
 Sharps can be devastating for smaller sportsbooks because, by the time they are recognized, they could walk about with years' worth of a sportsbook's profits.

 Sharps have decades of experience, and betting is their only source of income.
 They doot bet on their feelings, they use data and information to make informed wagers.
 Remember that sharps are fearless bettors, but also disciplined.